 - Arrive on time as late arrivals will not be seen and your appointment will need to be re-arranged.

 The register office is located at the back of the Civic Centre.
-We will notify you on social media and the website when we will be registering these births.

 Please contact us on 01902 551234 or email Register.Office@wolverhampton.gov.uk